 We offer a wide range of art instruction, including sketching, painting, drawing, graphic design, robotics, and media sessions with sound engineering, TV camera operation and editing.
 Our current goal is to implement programs at Bloom High School in Chicago Heights, IL, to engage students in drama, script writing, prop building, graphic design, dance choreography, and media technology, which reinforce the basic elements of STEM and foster life improvements for at-risk youth.
 By combining the multi facets of the arts with the technical aspects of design and engineering, youth will not only enjoy the interactive after-school elements of our program, but will excel academically.

 What demographic do you serve?
-TruVision serves at-risk youth aged 12 to 18 in underrepresented communities throughout Chicago’s South Suburbs.
+TruVision serves at-risk youth aged 12 to 18 in underrepresented communities throughout Chicago and the South Suburban areas.
 Without proper support, many of these youth are in danger of going down the wrong path and need guidance to build skills in self-confidence, teamwork, job readiness and resilience.

 What geographic area do you serve?
 This program services students in Chicago and South Suburbs within Cook County.

 Our demographic is culturally diverse.
 For example, in Chicago Heights alone there is 41% African American, 34% Hispanic, and 23% Caucasian to be serviced.
 We also serve communities in South Suburban Illinois like Ford Heights, Glenwood, Sauk Village, Lansing, Lynwood, Olympia Fields, Park Forest, and South Chicago Heights, Country Club Hills, Markham, Hazel Crest, Homewood Flossmoor, Matteson and Country Club Hills, IL.